 Ladies and gentlemen, please stand up!
 Whether you’re trying to lose weight or stay fit, it’s important to get regular exercise during the day – especially if you’ve got a desk job.
+That’s why you should exercise at work.

 If you haven’t already heard, sitting for long periods of time has been linked to several serious health concerns, including an increased risk of heart disease as well as obesity and metabolic syndrome.
 It’s also been tied to an increased risk of cancer in women.